 Note: Guidelines for recommendation letters include obtaining one letter from each of the following:

 - Professional in the field who is currently a BCS-ASD

 After an application has been submitted and approved by the ABASD, the applicant becomes an Active Candidate.
-In order to receive BCS-ASD, an Active Candidate must submit a Portfolio within a three year time period of acceptance of application.

 An approval letter to become an active candidate for BCS-ASD within 30 days of receipt of the completed Application Packet will be sent via letter and email to the applicant.

 Component 1: Statement of Philosophy